technomancy/bussard/spoilers/readme.md

 states.

 This discovery reignites research into machine consciousness.
-(This term should be used instead of AI.)
-The research fields are divided up among universities on the different worlds:
+(This term should be used instead of AI; AI refers to non-self-aware machine control systems) The research fields are divided up among universities on the different worlds:

 * Language comprehension (Sol)
 * Sentence formulation (Yueh, work is never completed)